 Main task in COSYN: The Verhage team was responsible for the analysis of synapse function in single iPS cell derived neurons from selected patients.
 To this end his lab optimized single neuron micro-dot cultures for the standardized analysis of single neurons from many different genotypes (i.e., different patients).
 They also optimized high content assays using electrophysiology and live cell imaging to produce extensive parameter sets on synapse function from these neurons/patients.
 His team was also involved in the generation of analysis algorithms for the (statistical) analysis of such complex data and for their presentation and interpretation.

 Department: Faculty of Earth and Life Science (Molecular and cellular neurobiology), cncr.nl/about_cncr/word_from_the_director

-Main task in COSYN: The Posthuma team will be co-responsible for selecting genetically informative patients for iPSC and functional follow-up and will provide the main statistical genetic analyses and bioinformatics tools and analyses pipelines to (i) determine the most plausible genetic drivers of comorbidity between ID, autism and schizophrenia (ii) prioritize gene targets and pathways for functional follow up in other WPs (iii) conduct multilevel statistical analysis on produced data on the level of the cellome, proteome and transcriptome.
-This type of analysis is instrumental to arrive at a higher level of integration of genetic and experimental data within COSYN.
+Main task in COSYN: The Posthuma team was co-responsible for selecting genetically informative patients for iPSC and functional follow-up and will provide the main statistical genetic analyses and bioinformatics tools and analyses pipelines to (i) determine the most plausible genetic drivers of comorbidity between ID, autism and schizophrenia (ii) prioritize gene targets and pathways for functional follow up in other WPs (iii) conduct multilevel statistical analysis on produced data on the level of the cellome, proteome and transcriptome.
+This type of analysis was instrumental to arrive at a higher level of integration of genetic and experimental data within COSYN.